Austin City Limits Live at The Moody Theater

 Q: Can I transfer my Will Call tickets to someone else?

 A: Yes.
-Prior to the day of the show you may contact TicketFly at (877) 435-9849 to transfer Will Call tickets.
-For additional help prior to the day of the show, please contact Ticketfly support.
+Prior to the day of the show you may contact Ticketmaster support to transfer Will Call tickets.
 However, on the day of a show the original ticket holder must come down to the venue and show driver’s license or photo ID in order to transfer Will Call tickets.

 Q: I've never been to The Moody Theater before, do I get a seat or is it general admission?